KingCam12/Project1_Group3/README.md

 To be decided after review the csv files in the slack

 #AB
-##Added csv files and pulled individual stcok data and S&P 500 index
+##Added csv files and pulled individual stock data and S&P 500 index
+## Google launched GEMINI - the AI chatbot - on March 31, 2023
+## Microsoft lauched Copilot+ on November 1, 2023